bradenmacdonald/s3-lite-client/README.md

 deno test --allow-net integration.ts
 ```

-To debug what MinIO is seeing, run these two commands:
+(If you encounter issues and need to debug what MinIO is seeing, run these two commands:)

 ```sh
 mc alias set localdebug http://localhost:9000 AKIA_DEV secretkey